facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 sidebar_label: Snapshot
 ---

 A `Snapshot` object represents an immutable snapshot of the state of Recoil [atoms](/docs/api-reference/core/atom).
-It is inteded to standardize the API for observing, inspecting, and managing global Reocil state.
+It is intended to standardize the API for observing, inspecting, and managing global Recoil state.
 It is mostly useful for dev tools, global state synchronization, history navigation, &c.

 ```jsx
 class Snapshot {